kf1987-github/sokoban-solver/README.md

 # sokoban-solver

-A sokoban solver written in Java (some older version).
+A sokoban solver written in Java (java version "1.8.0_191").

 Inluded in the project is an older version of Ysokoban which is excellent for visually playing a solution as a macro.